jackledead/jackledead_infected/README.md

 # jackledead_infected
  CDDA mod.
 Changes zombies to infected humans.
+They run fast and are weak.
 Only spawn infected, robots and wildlife.
 Removes portal storms and non-classic map features.